-Graduate school is an advanced program of study, where you can earn a specialized degree in a variety of mathematical sciences disciplines, including theoretical and applied mathematics, statistics, data science, and computer science.
+Graduate school is an advanced program of study beyond a bachelors degree, leading to a specialized degree in a variety of mathematical sciences disciplines, including theoretical and applied mathematics, statistics, data science, and computer science.
 On this page we answer frequently asked questions and provide some useful resources.to help you choose the graduate school path that is the best fit for you.

 The mathematical sciences are comprised of a broad array of disciplines.
-Be sure to look for graduate programs that can take you where you want to go.
-Universities often have separate graduate programs or even separate departments of mathematics, applied mathematics, computer science, statistics, and data science, or some combination of those.
-Even so, most programs offer many options, so you can narrow your focus or even change direction as you work your way through your studies.
-Be sure to look carefully at the range of options available in each program before you apply.
+Look for graduate programs that can take you in a direction that interests you.
+Universities often have separate graduate programs or even separate departments of mathematics, applied mathematics, computer science, statistics, and data science, or some combination of these.

 Some students enter doctoral programs as soon as they finish a bachelor's degree, while others get a master's first.
-A master's degree usually requires 2 years of full-time coursework, and sometimes a research-based thesis or other capstone project.
-With a professional master's you can still continue on to more advanced study.
+A master's degree usually requires two years of full-time coursework, and sometimes a research-based thesis or other capstone project.
+With a master's you can still continue on to more advanced study.

 Doctoral degrees usually prepare you for mathematics research in academic, government, or business institutions.
-They can also give you the background needed to work with complex mathematical applications in any of these settings.
-A PhD typically requires 2-3 years of coursework, exams, and independent research to create new knowledge, guided by your advisor.
+They give you the training needed to work with complex mathematical applications in any of these settings.
+A PhD typically requires 2-3 years of coursework, comprehensive exams, and independent research to create new knowledge, guided by your advisor.
 This research, written as your PhD thesis, is called your dissertation.
 Your PhD degree may take anywhere from 5-7 years to complete.

 Financial aid is available for graduate school, and many graduate students don't pay any tuition at all!
 Most graduate students finance their education through a combination of funding sources.
 Financial aid is available for graduate school, often in forms of grants or jobs.
 As a PhD student in the mathematical sciences, you will typically work as a teaching or research assistant, which pays a stipend and covers all or most of your tuition.

 Grants are most often awarded to cover expenses associated with carrying out research or other specific projects, such as travel, materials, or computers.